paritytech/sub-flood/README.md

 To run:

 ```
+# If you would like to use this script with a network simulation tool like
+# "gurke" install this package golbally and the script will be available at
+# user independet path  `/usr/local/lib/node_modules/sub-flood/dist/index.js`
-npm install
+sudo npm install -g

-npx tsc   # this will generate dist dir
+# This will generate dist dir which is needed in order for the script to run
+npx tsc

+# Run script with
+node /usr/local/lib/node_modules/sub-flood/dist/index.js
+# or
 node dist/index.js
 ```